jamiedidthis/field-notes/_books/The Dawn of Everything.md

 ---
 layout: book
-category: book
+category: books
 title: "The Dawn of Everything"
 subtitle: "A New History of Humanity"
-author: "David Graeber and David Wengrow"
+written_by: "David Graeber and David Wengrow"
-author_slug: david-graeber-david-wengrow
 publisher: "Farrar, Straus and Giroux"
-publisher_slug: farrar-straus-and-giroux
 publish: 2021-11-09
 total: 692
 genre: Social Science